jschmuec/shardable_ledger/README.md

 - Epochs are ordered
 - The available balance is the sum of the latest epoch value and all pending transactions

-Note: We don't need pending transactions on an acct but it makes unwinding transactions that have not been committed more complicated.
+Note: We don't really need pending transactions on an acct but it makes unwinding transactions that have not been committed more complicated.
+It's also a nice visibility feature.